tizianocolagrossi/magistrale-appunti/CSaP/server-api.md

 ```

 ## list [messages | topics]
- The server send all the messages of the topics to which the user is subscribed.
+ The server send all the messages of the topics selected.
  REQUEST
  > GET /:topic/messages
  ---